Gowdy rips Rosenstein on Russia probe: 'Finish it the hell up'

 Rosenstein insisted his team was responding to their requests.

-Rosenstein also said “we’re not withholding anything,” in response to questions by committee member Rep. Ron DeSantis, R-Fla., over the latest texts between FBI agent Peter Strzok and former FBI lawyer Lisa Page.
-The bombshell text in the IG report showed Strzok vowing to "stop" the election of President Trump.
+Rosenstein also said “we’re not withholding anything,” in response to questions from committee member Rep. Ron DeSantis, R-Fla., over newly revealed texts between FBI agent Peter Strzok and former FBI lawyer Lisa Page.
+A bombshell text in the IG report showed Strzok vowing to "stop" the election of President Trump.

 Rosenstein also denied allegations from Jordan that he had Strzok avoid answering certain questions during a closed-door appearance before the committee a day earlier.